 Private breeding farm in The Netherlands.

-Robert Green and his grandson are pictured in the cart.
+Robert Green and his grand nephew are pictured in the cart.
+This picture is from the early 50’s.
 Mr Green imported the first Miniature Donkeys into the United States in 1929 from Sicily and Sardinia.

 In 1929, a US stockbroker on Wall Street by the name of Robert Green imported 6 Jennies and a jack to his stud farm in New Jersey.
 He had heard about the wonderful little animals during a trip to Europe, and without even seeing the donkeys he purchased and arranged their shipping through an agent in Paris.

 Mr Robert Green is famously quoted as saying,

 "Miniature Donkeys possess the affectionate nature of a Newfoundland, the resignation of a cow, the durability of a mule, the courage of a tiger, and the intellectual capability only slightly inferior to man's."

 Fact: A contender for the oldest living donkey was Lively Laddie, born in 1943 , who worked Blackpool Pleasure Beach UK and on the islands Guernsey and Sark.

 Legend goes: the little donkey that Christ rode on Palm Sunday was also present the day that Christ was crusiffied.
 He watched as Jesus struggled to carry the heavy cross and wished he could help Jesus by carrying the heavy burden for him but that would not be allowed because Jesus was being punished and put to death for preaching the word of god.

 The little donkey couln't stand the sight he was seeing so he turned away but remained at his station at the foot of the cross, because he loved Jesus so and wanted to be near him.